ml-evs/git-tutorial/README.md

 creating Linux, many argue that Git is Linus Torvalds’ greatest technical achievement.

-`git`, like its forebears `svn` and `hg`, is what is called a distributed version control system.
+`git` is an example of what is called a distributed version control system.
 This means that there is no “master copy” of a project, and instead the entire history of a project is mirrored on the computer of every developer (and potentially user).
 This becomes extremely useful when multiple people are actively developing a project for reasons we shall touch on later.

 Git has somewhat of a reputation for being difficult to learn and master, due its 21 different subcommands, and their myriad options.
 Most